Stu1958/miner-swarm-dashboard/README.md

 - [☕ Buy Me a Coffee](https://buymeacoffee.com/stuartbinnz)
 - [💸 PayPal Donation](https://www.paypal.com/paypalme/stub1958)

+## ⚖️ Legal & Usage Policy
+**© 2026 Stu1958.
+All Rights Reserved.**

+This firmware is for **personal, non-commercial use only**.
+You may NOT pre-flash hardware with this software for resale on platforms like eBay or Etsy.
+Commercial licensing is required for hardware vendors.

 ---
 *Created by Stu1958.
 Not affiliated with Avalon or Bitaxe.*